Monday

 Thor and Iron Man are concerned when the disillusioned Captain America says he’s considering giving up his costumed identity, permanently this time.
 Before they can discuss it further, though, the mansion is attacked by Klaw and his new partner, Solarr, who have imprisoned the Scarlet Witch, the Black Panther, the Vision, the Swordsman, and Mantis, along with Ambassador Ronald Pershing of Rhodesia, under a dome of solid sound outside.
 The villains are threatening to roast their hostages unless the Black Panther surrenders the throne of Wakanda to Klaw, after which he intends to declare war on Rhodesia to pay them back for the harsh treatment he suffered there last year.
 When Klaw proves to be a sonic illusion, Thor, Iron Man, and Captain America search the neighborhood for the real villain, but the Black Panther deduces that he is, in fact, masquerading as Ambassador Pershing.
 Klaw and Solarr are quickly defeated, but the Black Panther announces that he must take a leave of absence and return to Wakanda for a while.
 Thor grants the request and calls the Avengers to gather to toast their valiant comrade.
 Unfortunately, their celebration is marred when the Scarlet Witch and the Vision get into an argument about the Swordsman’s assertion that the Vision is trying to steal Mantis away from him.
 Thor is disturbed by the Scarlet Witch’s bad attitude of late and the dissension it has caused.
 The atmosphere around the mansion is still a bit tense a day or two later when Thor joins the others for the Avengers’ Fifth Annual Christmas Charity Benefit.

 The Avengers respond when an intruder breaks into the lab where the vintage cryogenic vault is being stored, and they are surprised to find that he is the Whizzer, the super-fast crime-fighter of the 1940s who was a member of the Liberty Legion, the Invaders, and the post-war All-Winners Squad.
 Thor vaguely remembers meeting the Whizzer when he encountered the Invaders during World War II.
 The Whizzer claims that the cryogenic vault belongs to him, but the Avengers are dubious until the module opens, revealing a highly radioactive mutant inside.
 The mutant smashes its way to freedom and disappears into the city.
 Detecting three radioactive hotspots in the area, the Avengers split up to see which one is the mutant.
 Thor and Mantis find him on some elevated tracks in Brooklyn and note that the mutant has started referring to himself as “Nuklo.”
 After a near-disastrous encounter with a speeding express train, Thor and Mantis are able to herd Nuklo back to Avengers Mansion, where they are shocked to see their teammates bringing two other Nuklos with them.
 The three doppelgängers merge into one, tripling his power.
 He scatters the Avengers with a force blast, but then the Scarlet Witch and the Whizzer arrive on the scene and trap him within a hex sphere that drains his power.
 As Nuklo loses consciousness, the Whizzer collapses from a massive heart attack.
 Vision carries him into the team’s medical bay while Thor transforms into Don Blake to perform open-heart surgery on the elder hero.
-When the procedure is completed successfully, Blake reports to the Avengers that the Whizzer should make a full recovery.
+When the procedure is completed successfully, Don reports to the Avengers that the Whizzer should make a full recovery.
 Later, Thor learns from the Scarlet Witch that Nuklo is the son of the Whizzer and his deceased wife, Miss America.
 More incredibly, the couple had taken an extended vacation to Europe after their highly radioactive baby was placed in stasis by the government, and while there, Miss America got pregnant again.
 She ended up delivering at the High Evolutionary’s Citadel of Science on Wundagore Mountain but died in childbirth.
 Overcome with grief, the Whizzer fled, leaving newborn twins behind—twins that grew up to become the Scarlet Witch and Quicksilver.
 Thor is happy that the Scarlet Witch has found her birth parents and hopes that her attitude will now improve.
 Before stepping down as team chairman, Thor grants permission for the Whizzer to stay at the mansion while he recuperates.

 Notes: